smaremanda/add-in-docs/how-to/create-better-add-ins-for-word-with-office-open-xml.md

 #### Editing the markup for content using table styles
 <a name="bk_EditingMarkupForTableStyles"> </a>

 When your content uses a table style, you need the same relative part of styles.xml as described for working with paragraph styles.
-That is, you only need to retain the information for the style you're using in your contentâ€”and you must include the name, ID, and at least one formatting attributeâ€”but are better off including a complete style definition to address all potential user scenarios.
+That is, you only need to retain the information for the style you're using in your content, and you must include the name, ID, and at least one formatting attribute, but are better off including a complete style definition to address all potential user scenarios.

 However, when you look at the markup both for your table in document.xml and for your table style definition in styles.xml, you see enormously more markup than when working with paragraph styles.